c0ncatenate/prometheus-ransomware/README.md

 # TODO
-1. Conserve file extensions during encryption and return them after decryption.
+-  ~~Conserve file extensions during encryption and return them after decryption.~~ ✔️
-2. Provide a more detailed GUI.
+-  Create a more detailed GUI.
-3. Create a local copy of the key file somewhere other than the FTP server.
+-  Create a local copy of the key file somewhere other than the FTP server.
+-  Remove FTP functionality as it is difficult to configure OR create a better help section to configure the FTP.

     ...

 # Disclaimer